Dynamsoft/barcode-reader-mobile-samples/README.md

-# Dynamsoft Barcode Reader samples for the Android and iOS editions
+# Dynamsoft Barcode Reader samples for Android and iOS editions

 This repository contains multiple samples that demonstrates how to use the [Dynamsoft Barcode Reader](https://www.dynamsoft.com/barcode-reader/overview/) Android and iOS Editions.